worldflora/wfo-docs/docs/concepts.md

 If a variant spelling of the currently accepted name is in use and may cause confusion, i.e. someone might find it in the literature and look it up in the WFO Plant List then a separate name record should be created for this spelling, the nomenclatural type should be set to "orthovar" and the name should be made a synonym of the correctly spelled name.
 The creation of these variant spelling records is a __judgement call__ made by the data editors.
 This enables us to capture changes in spelling that are significant and not rare typing or OCR errors.
 We do not create name records for every possible spelling variant that has ever occured or the database would become enormous.
 Spelling errors, rather than published versions of the name, are handled by fuzzy matching techniques.

-**Analogy** If I paint my house a different colour the address and postal code does not change.
+**Analogy** If I paint my house a different colour the address and postal Code does not change.
 If I think that my friends won't be able to find my house because they are looking for a red one when it is now blue then I can erect a red Potemkin facade with a sign on it pointing to my house.
 I only need to do this if I think the colour change is significant and people will genuinely look for my house based on the old colour.

 ## Misapplied names